open-mmlab/mmrazor/docs/en/get_started/overview.md

 - Knowledge Distillation (KD)
 - Quantization (come soon)

 It is a part of the [OpenMMLab](https://openmmlab.com/) project.
-If you want to use it now, please refer to [Get Started](https://mmrazor.readthedocs.io/en/latest/get_started.html).
+If you want to use it now, please refer to [Installation](https://mmrazor.readthedocs.io/en/dev-1.x/get_started/installation.html).

 ### Major features: